mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-03.md

 }
 ```

 Here the check box is controlled by the `newsLetter` "state" variable.
 This variable reflects its value in the interface element and clicking the checkbox updates the variable.
+Notice that checkbox doesn't have a `value` attribute, and instead uses `checked` to reflect it's state.

 ## Challenge